WHAT ARE CAPITAL CREDITS?

 DO I LOSE MY CAPITAL CREDITS IN THE YEARS THE CO-OP DECIDES NOT TO MAKE REFUNDS?

 No. All capital credits from every year members have been served by Southeastern Indiana REMC are maintained until such time as the board refunds them.
-Prior to this year, Southeastern Indiana REMC refunded all capital credits through 1991.
+Prior to this year, Southeastern Indiana REMC refunded all capital credits through 1992 and 25% of 1993.